vince-bourgmayer/MyMusicalWorkbench/README.md

 ## What it is
-Small prototype for a 2D indie game about crafting stringed musical instruments
+Small prototype for a 2D indie game about crafting stringed musical instruments.

+### game mechanics
+#### POC
+- Workshop management: Place a workbench somewhere in the workshop and interact with it
+- Crafting guitar: handsaw the guitar body following template
+#### Ideas
+- Workshop management: Buy, and place tools where you want.
+Set up show room, painting area, etc.
+- Customer management: Get request and try to build instrument that match the best
+- Crafting guitar: mini-games for tasks like sanding, sawing, or tuning the guitar.
+- Handling weather condition: keep you workshop dry, free of dust, not too warm nor cold

 ## Why this project exists
 This project was created as a way to stay active as a developer while exploring the intersection between technology and artistic craftsmanship.